MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -Smb2DialectMin

-Resets the minimum version of the SMB protocol to be used back to `None`.
+Resets the minimum version of the SMB protocol to its default value.

 ```yaml
 Type: SwitchParameter